 during World War I, instead of starting an apprenticeship at the photography house in England he moved to New York.
 He then began retouching photographs for a living and drawing and painting.

 Vargas became the primary Ziegfeld artist in 1919 after his staff artist Kirchner died in 1917.
 During this time, he was painting portraits of all the stars of each season's Broadway extravaganza.
-It was when Vargas developed the tone of his art: the idealized depiction of women, glorified but never vulgarized.
+Vargas developed the tone of his art: the idealized depiction of women, glorified but never vulgarized.

 Vargas was never a very successful businessman.
 In 1930, when he got married to his wife, Anna Mae, he had to borrow the money to pay for the marriage license.
 The Follies work ended in 1931.
 During the 1930s, he had low-paying positions in the art departments of various Hollywood studios.